the-official-armin/experience-transfer-agents/docs/findings_summary.md

 **Status: FINAL.
 Protocol frozen as of Day 3 (see §14).** This is the primary source for the paper's Results and Limitations sections.
 Confidence level is stated explicitly per finding — some are well-established, some are candidate/exploratory, and that distinction is preserved throughout rather than flattened. §1-9 are the Day 1/2 record (preserved as originally written, with inline pointers where Day 3 work updates or resolves them); §10-14 are Day 3.

+**Post-freeze correction, 2026-09-05 (§12):** a direct data query after the freeze found §12's "0 positive" claim for distractor_tool's combined total was wrong (representation-crossing's 4 positive rows were omitted from the sum).
+Fixed in place in §12 with the error shown, not silently edited — the freeze covers the experimental design (conditions, splits, feature set), not a guarantee against transcription errors in reporting already-collected data.
+The underlying statistical test (§12's Fisher's exact result) is unaffected; the qualitative framing is corrected and, if anything, sharpened.

 ---

 ## 1. Infrastructure & Calibration